Revanth3reddyg/Facial-Keypoints-Detection/3_Implementation/Implementation.md

     2. RAM                 :  1GB(minimum)

 # Steps of Implementation
     1.We have to check whether the face is detecting through the webcam or not.
-For this, we are using Step 2.
     2.The picture in the video is transformed from RGB to Grayscale because it is easy to detect faces in grayscale.
     3.Image Segmentation which is used for counter detection or segment the multiple objects in a single image so that the model used can easily or quickly detect the faces in the video.
     4.We use dlib.get_frontal_face_detector () to detect whether the face is in the webcam video or not . dlib.shape_predictor() is a tool that takes in an image region containing some object and outputs a set of point locations that define the pose of the object.